MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter28.md

 Android applications that obtain the user's location must have an ACCESS_FILE_LOCATION permission in the AndroidManifest.xml file.

-#### Location permissions for the Windows Runtime
+#### Location permissions for the UWP

-A Windows or Windows Phone application must have a `location` device capability marked in the Package.appxmanifest file.
+A Universal Windows Platform application must have a `location` device capability marked in the Package.appxmanifest file.

 ## Working with Xamarin.Forms.Maps